Which eligible assets are compatible with comonotonic capital requirements?: Risk measures and comonotonicity

-Armed with this result we can now provide necessary and sufficient conditions for a risk measure $\rho_{\cA,S}$ to be comonotonic in terms of properties of the acceptance set and of the eligible asset.
+This result allows us to provide necessary and sufficient conditions for a risk measure $\rho_{\cA,S}$ to be comonotonic in terms of properties of the acceptance set and of the eligible asset.
 First of all, we show that $\rho_{\cA,S}$ cannot be comonotonic unless the cash-additive risk measure $\rho_\cA$ is itself comonotonic.

-\begin{proposition} Assume $\cA$ is closed and $\rho_{\cA,S}$ is comonotonic.
-Then, $\rho_\cA$ is comonotonic as well and we have
+\begin{proposition} Assume that $\rho_{\cA,S}$ is comonotonic.
+Then, $\rho_\cA$ is comonotonic and